-|What to do if someone is experiencing heat-related illness symptoms|
+|Read about what to do if someone is experiencing heat illness symptoms.|

 |Vermont Heat Vulnerability Index Maps||The Index draws together 17 different measures of vulnerability in six different themes: population, socioeconomic, health, environmental, climate, and heat illness.
 These measures are combined to measure the overall vulnerability of Vermont towns to heat-related events.|

-|Extreme Heat and Health||Information from the Centers of Disease Control and Prevention about how to stay cool, stay hydrated, and stay informed.|
+|Extreme Heat and Health||Learn more from the Centers of Disease Control and Prevention about how to stay cool, stay hydrated, and stay informed.|

-|Climate Change and Heat Impacts on Health||Fact sheet from the Centers of Disease Control and Prevention about actions we can take to prepare for climate change and extreme heat events.|
+|Climate Change and Heat Impacts on Health||This fact sheet from the Centers of Disease Control and Prevention talks about actions we can take to prepare for climate change and extreme heat events.|

 |National Integrated Heat Health Information System (NIHHIS) Toolkit||The NIHHIS is an integrated system and an interagency partnership with the goal to reduce morbidity and mortality due to extreme heat.|